yrashk/pg-predicate-tailxid-assertion-issue/README.md

 Can you please verify if this is true and open an issue with your results?

+So far, I was only able to reproduce this on macOS, but quite consistently.

 # How to build Postgres with assertions enabled?

 This is how it has to be configured: